 - 366. The difference between entity-developed criteria and the entity's reporting policies is evident in the relative timing of the practitioner's related work effort and the information made available to intended users.
 This drives differences in the practitioner's work effort related to: - Timing of the work. - Prior to accepting the engagement, the practitioner is required to determine that the preconditions for an assurance engagement are present based on the practitioner's preliminary knowledge.
 This includes a requirement to determine the suitability of the criteria expected to be applied.
-The engagement acceptance evaluation does not include the
+The engagement acceptance evaluation do expected to be applied.
+The engagement acceptance evaluation does not include the entity's reporting policies.

-- entity's reporting policies. - After engagement acceptance, as part of designing and performing risk assessment procedures, the practitioner determines whether the applicable criteria are suitable.
-At this time, the practitioner also evaluates the appropriateness and consistency of the entity's reporting policies with the applicable criteria and criteria used in the relevant industry. - Nature of the work. - In determining the suitability of the criteria, the practitioner 0 determines that the criteria exhibit each of the characteristics of relevance, completeness, reliability, neutrality, and understandability, or can presume that framework criteria are suitable, if those framework criteria are embodied in law or regulation or are established by authorized or recognized organizations that follow a transparent due process.
+- After engagement acceptance, as part of designing and performing risk assessment procedures, the practitioner determines whether the applicable criteria are suitable.
+At this time, the practitioner also evaluates the appropriateness and consistency of the entity's reporting policies with the applicable criteria and criteria used in the relevant industry. - Nature of the work. - In determining the suitability of the criteria, the practitioner determines that the criteria exhibit each of the characteristics of relevance, completeness, reliability, neutrality, and

+ISSA 5000 Para.
+107 understandability, or can presume that framework criteria are suitable, if those framework criteria are embodied in law or regulation or are established by authorized or recognized organizations that follow a transparent due process.